Graeme Pollock: Youth and early career

 Pollock was born into a Scottish family in Durban, Natal Province, Union of South Africa on 27 February 1944.
 His grandfather was a Presbyterian minister, and his father, Andrew, was a former first-class cricketer with Orange Free State and the editor of the Eastern Province Herald.

 As a youth, Pollock earned the nickname Little Dog:

 The name arose when his brother [Peter], with voice still unbroken, made queer-sounding appeals for l.b.w.
 The humorist, Springbok Atholl McKinnon, said they sounded like a dog barking, and called him Pooch.
 When Graeme joined the provincial eleven they became Big Dog and Little Dog.

-Pollock attended Grey High School—a noted sporting school in Port Elizabeth—where he was coached by Sussex professional George Cox.
+Pollock attended Grey High School—a noted sporting school in Port Elizabeth—where he was coached by Sussex professional George Cox and Hampshire professional Tom Dean.
 In his first match for Grey Junior, aged 9, he took all ten wickets before scoring 117 not out.
 At one stage, he hit a six into a neighbouring cemetery and had to fetch the ball himself.
 He was selected for his first match for the school First XI as a leg spinner, taking six wickets for five runs.
 At 15, Pollock was selected to represent South Africa schoolboys.

 In 1960, aged 16 and still attending Grey High School, Pollock was chosen to appear for Eastern Province.
 His first-class cricket debut was against Border at the Jan Smuts Ground in East London, where he made 54 runs before being run out.
 He then went on to take two wickets in Border's second innings.
 Later that season he scored his maiden first-class century, scoring 102 against Transvaal B, becoming the youngest South African to score a first-class century.
-Pollock played five matches for EP in his debut season, scoring 384 runs at an average of 48.00.
+Pollock played five matches for Eastern Province in his debut season, scoring 384 runs at an average of 48.00.
 In 1961, while visiting Britain with his parents, he played six matches with the Sussex Second XI.

 In the 1962–63 South African season, Pollock finished second in the averages, scoring 839 runs including three centuries at an average of 69.66.
 The highlight of his season was scoring 209 not out for an Eastern Province Invitational XI against the International Cavaliers, which included bowlers such as Richie Benaud and Graham McKenzie.
 Benaud was to describe the innings as "magnificent", later saying "I knew I was watching a champion."
 Aged 19, Pollock was the youngest South African to score a double-century in first-class cricket.